zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/using-the-server-administration-panel/configuring-external-services-in-server-administration.md

 1. In the Xuggler section, select the Xuggler `.jar` file that matches your operating system.
 Then click *Install*.

 1. Shut down the application server.
-If you're going to enable Xuggler with a Portal Properties file rather than in Server Administration, jump to the [Enabling Xuggler with a Portal Properties File](#enabling-xuggler-wtih-a-portal-properties-file) section.
+If you're enabling Xuggler with a Portal Properties file rather than in Server Administration, jump to the [Enabling Xuggler with a Portal Properties File](#enabling-xuggler-wtih-a-portal-properties-file) section.
 Otherwise, restart your application server now and then perform the next step.

 1. Finish by enabling Xuggler: go back to the External Services tab in Server Administration and select *Enabled*.